 By which we mean convenient access to the sorts of things our volunteers and visitors might like to have in the area.
 Buckman and Lents both had convenience stories, bars, and restaurants; Lents has a summer farmers market.
 It would be nice if we weren’t in isolation from such other activities and resources.

-With a deadline of mid-2018, we need to get started on selecting the herd’s next home as soon as possible.
+With a move deadline of October 2018, we need to get started on selecting the herd’s next home as soon as possible.
 You don’t need to have every last bit nailed down; in fact, you probably can’t until and unless we’ve come on board.
 Pull together your proposal’s basic support structure and stakeholder interest.